beiweitemderbeste/fullstackopen_translation_de/part_1/part_1c.md

 > Everything still works.
 When the buttons are clicked and the App gets re-rendered, all of its children including the Display component are also re-rendered.

 Alles funktioniert weiterhin.
-Wenn die Buttons geklickt werden und die App erneut gerendert wird, werden auch alle Kinder neugerendert, was den Komponenten Display einschließt.
+Wenn die Buttons geklickt werden und die App erneut gerendert wird, werden auch alle Unterkomponenten neugerendert, was Display einschließt.

 > Next, let's make a Button component for the buttons of our application.
 We have to pass the event handler as well as the title of the button through the component's props: